 Happy Birthday, Amelia!

-12. the mad momma
+8. the mad momma says:

-heppy birthday amelia someday she will know how many strangers wished her on her 2nd birthday… thank you so much for this link Jamie… I have put it up with my c-section posts on my blog…. i owe you!
+heppy birthday amelia!!! someday she will know how many strangers wished her on her 2nd birthday… thank you so much for this link Jamie… I have put it up with my c-section posts on my blog…. i owe you!

 Early this morning I woke up and thought to myself ,”when my birth controls run out” maybe i should try for a baby.” then i thought NAH!
 But then reading this post and you writing your family is complete I THINK this could be possible!!